 The Hang Out Space Intercultural Roots have taken over the Café at The Place, re-naming it the Hang Out Space for the duration of the Festival.
-The Hang Out Space is where participants register and sign in at the beginning of each day.
-Our lovely volunteers from East 15 School of Acting will be on hand to answer any questions or help with general enquiries.
+The Hang Out Space is where you can register, sign in and see the schedule for each day.

 For Hang Out Space events please see details under Friday / Saturday / Sunday below.

 Friday's tickets are available for purchase.
-See details for the event schedule...
+See event schedule below (tap on the Hang Out Space or Studio for details)...

 This rich blend of workshop sessions and events form the heart of the festival.
 The central Café ‘Hangout’ is a community Festival space where there will be music, singing, performances, talks and time to eat, drink and ‘chillax’.
 Other sessions will take place in the dance studios and a day ticket will give you access to all of this (excludes Masterclasses & Symposium).